loginom/admin-guide-l10n/data-en/integrator/setup.md

 #### Run the Installer

-It is required to click the  **Custom** button for installation with nonstandard parameters in the **Installation type** dialog.
-To receive parameters of the existing IIS sites in the installer interface, it is required to run it with the administrator rights.
+It is required to click the  **Custom** button for installation with non-standard parameters in the **Installation type** dialog.
+To receive parameters of existing IIS sites in the installer interface, it is required to run it with administrator rights.

 #### Installation directory